| Special Character Handling |

 When handling SQL from a scripting language there is a basic problem in creating the query: SQL requires its commands as an ASCII string, but that query may contain parameters having quoted strings as values.
 E.g.

-$query = "UPDATE tbl3 SET name='$name' WHERE id=12345";
+$name = "O'Neill"; $query = "UPDATE tbl3 SET name='$name' WHERE id=12345";which is interpreted by SQL as:

 UPDATE tbl3 SET name='O'Neill' WHERE id=12345